-Provides pre-trip planning information, assistance with medical and legal referrals, and more.
+- Travel Assistance Services: Provides pre-trip planning information, assistance with medical and legal referrals, and more

-Provides help recovering if you become a victim of identity theft.
+- Identity Theft Resolution Service: Provides help recovering if you become a victim of identity theft

 |Penalty APR||Late Fee||Returned Payment Fee|

-Take note that you’ll probably end up with an annual fee with this card.
-It will show up as part of your statement balance.
+Take note that you’ll probably end up with an annual fee with the Indigo, though it’s not a sure thing (it depends on your creditworthiness).
+It will be charged to your account as part of your statement balance.

 This card will probably cost you some money and your credit limit likely won’t be very high, but that’s because it’s designed for riskier borrowers.
 You should use it primarily to help you build up your credit, rather than to finance a purchase and pay it off over time.